Scottish-Tech-Army/lms/Moodle/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=593780093)

+### To use Codespaces for Development
+ * Click the Codespaces button above.
+ * Wait for it to load.
+ * Once open click in the terminal window.
+ * Create a virtual environment `python3 -m venv .venv`
+ * Move into the virtual environment `source .venv/bin/activate`
+ * Install requirements `pip install -r requirements.txt`
+ * Continue with development!
+ * Monitor your open codespaces with the Codespaces tab in your github account.

 # Development Infrastructure for Moodle LMS

 This infrastructure is built with the AWS Cloud Development Kit (CDK) and written in Python.